tools-study/journal/drafts/draft_4.md

 ### 14.1 The State of the Art: Where We Stand

-This work has presented ten frontier approaches to whole-body genetic engineering.
+This work has presented nine frontier approaches to whole-body genetic engineering.
 It is important to calibrate expectations by clearly delineating what is established, what is probable, and what remains speculative.

 **Established (demonstrated in animals or humans):**
 - Self-amplifying RNA with m5C modification produces potent, immune-evasive protein expression in vivo (McGee et al., 2024)